atmohamedamer/gobananas/README.md

 # gobananas

-A POC into running gRPC Go services in GKE
+A POC into running RPC Go services on GKE